History of Unity Temple

 The building, which received international attention following the 1910 publication by Ernst Wasmuth of Unity Temple drawings in Ausgefürte Bauten und Entwürfe von Frank Lloyd Wright, was hailed as a masterpiece of modern design, and is still praised for its geometric massing, use of modern materials, and innovative configuration of space.

 In 1970, Unity Temple was designated a National Historic Landmark.
-The same year, Unity Temple Restoration Foundation was established to steward necessary building repairs and restoration, which were conducted in 1973-74.
+In 1973, Unity Temple Restoration Foundation was established to steward necessary building repairs and restoration which were conducted in 1973-74.
 The innovative, experimental design elements of this modern masterpiece, including its 16 separate flat roofs, had created unforeseen structural problems.
 Over time, the building’s concrete structure and interior finishes suffered extensive water damage and surface cracking.
 Additional repairs to the building have been made in recent decades.